AramYako/Kubernetes/README.md

-Get pods:                                       kubectl get pods -o wide Port forward, expose pod to external:           kubectl port-forward <pod-name> 8080:80 Access -it  of a container:                     kubectl exec <pod-name> it sh
+Get pods:                                       kubectl get pods -o wide Port forward, expose pod to external:           kubectl port-forward <pod-name> 8080:80 Access -it  of a container:                     kubectl exec <pod-name> it sh Create a pod and expose it as cluster Ip in port 80: kubectl run httpd --image=httpd:alpine --port=80 --expose
 ```

 ## YAML Declarative